progit/progit/en/03-git-branching/01-chapter3.markdown

 	  {remote}: modified file
 	Hit return to start merge resolution tool (opendiff):

-If you want to use a merge tool other than the default (Git chose `opendiff` for me in this case because I ran the command on a Mac), you can see all the supported tools listed at the top after “merge tool candidates”.
+If you want to use a merge tool other than the default (Git chose `opendiff` for me in this case because I ran the command on a Mac), you can see all the supported tools listed at the top after “... one of the following tools:”.
 Type the name of the tool you’d rather use.
 In Chapter 7, we’ll discuss how you can change this default value for your environment.

 After you exit the merge tool, Git asks you if the merge was successful.
 If you tell the script that it was, it stages the file to mark it as resolved for you.